 In year 5, we teach our students about Resilience, Rights and Respectful relationships throughout the year.
-Once a fortnight we teach one lesson from the 'Resilience, Rights and Respectful relationships' booklet.
-In term one and three, a local police officer visits the students to discuss the characteristics of respectful relationships.
-Students also take part in role-play situations and how to act accordingly.
-We have also used our term one Unit of Work, 'Ethics and Emotions' for ethical discussion and decision making and the challenges of having respectful relationships.
+Once a fortnight we teach one lesson from the 'Resilience, Rights and Respectful relationships' booklet and one from The Resilience Project.
+Students also take part in role play situations and how to act accordingly.
+Some of our mentor texts during our reading teaching are social stories which teachers unpack with students and discuss character behaviour.

 In year 6 we teach Resilience, Rights and Respectful Relationships throughout the year.
 Once a fortnight we teach one session from the 'Resilience, rights and respectful relationships' booklet.
 The year six team cover the topics of emotional literacy and problem solving.
 This is assessed through work samples as well as anecdotal notes.
-We have also used our term 2 unit 'Care For The Kids' to discuss decision making and respectful relationships.
 During term 1 the year 6 cohort are visited by a local police officer to discuss the characteristics of respectful relationships.
 Students also take part in small role plays on how to act accordingly in a variety of situations.